themichaelcaruso/swift/README.md

 ### Building Swift

+To compile on Mac, you must link the ARM linker with ld.lld as follows:

+    ln -s /usr/local/bin/arm-none-eabi-ld /usr/local/bin/ld/lld

+You may need to disable system integrity protection to do this on Mac.

 The `build-script` is a high-level build automation script that supports basic options such as building a Swift-compatible LLDB, building the Swift Package Manager, building for various platforms, running tests after builds, and more.